-- Driving through standing water may cause damage to your vehicle's drivetrain components.
+- age to your vehicle's drivetrain components.
 Always inspect your vehicle's fluids (i.e., engine oil, transmission, axle, etc.) for signs of contamination (i.e., fluid that is milky or foamy in appearance) after driving through standing water.
 Do not continue to operate the vehicle if any fluid appears contaminated, as this may result in further damage.
 Such damage is not covered by the New Vehicle Limited Warranty. - Getting water inside your vehicle's engine can cause it to lock up and stall out, and cause serious internal damage to the engine.
 Such damage is not covered by the New Vehicle Limited Warranty.